j2css/j2c/README.md

 ## Usage

 `j2c` can be used to either assemble inline declarations or full style sheets with, by default, locally unique class names.

-Like SASS LESS and Stylus, `j2c` supports mixins, `@extend, and nested at-rules and selectors.

 Here's an example of locallized class names (as pioneered AFAIK by [JSS](https://github.com/jsstyles/jss)):